-(Commissioners and high-level Commission civil servants).
-The data catalogue the number of meetings that each registered interest group has with these policy-makers, and a text description of the meeting agenda.
+Although the COVID-19 pandemic is not representative of all potential types of crisis (Boin et al., 2006), it nevertheless provides a unique opportunity to clarify the empirical connection between crisis and biases in interest representation.
+Its widespread scope means that it has affected the interests of an exceptionally wide range of actors who should be incentivized to mobilize.
+To document the pandemic's effects on differences in political access and communication patterns among business interests and NGOs, we combine interest group data from the Transparency Register with two datasets measuring political access and social media usage by interest groups.
+First, we use data compiled by Transparency International of the population of meetings between interest groups and EU politicians and bureaucrats (Commissioners and high-level Commission civil servants).
+These data catalogue the number of meetings that each registered interest group has with these policy-makers, and a text description of the meeting agenda.
 They allow us to create a panel dataset, in which each observation indicates the number of meetings a given interest group had with politicians or civil servants in a given month.

-For our purposes herein, we use data from January 1, 2019 to September 30, 2020, a time period equivalent to our social media data (described below).
+We use data from January 1, 2019 to September 30, 2020, a time period equivalent to our social media data (described below).
 In total, these data catalogue 3,129 times that interest groups met with EU politicians and bureaucrats prior to the pandemic, and 2,009 times during the pandemic period.
 Our panel data include the full set of lobbyists registered with the EU, and contain all lobbyists regardless of whether they had any meetings during the time period of interest.
-Because the Transparency Register data include each actor's date of registration, the panel data cover the period during which each actors was registered with the EU.
+Because the Transparency Register data include each actor's date of registration, the panel data cover the period during which each actor was registered with the EU.
 Finally, we classify these actors by their substantive interest.
-Our analysis focuses on differences in political access between the two largest categories of interest groups (77% of all groups): those classified as (1) "Companies and businesses," which include companies, consultancies, trade and business associations, and law firms, and (2) "NGOs and identity groups," which include NGOs, platforms, networks, and organizations representing religious communities.
-The complete coding scheme to classify interest groups into each category is provided in the Appendix B.
+Our analysis focuses on differences in political access between the two largest categories of interest groups (77% of all groups): those classified as (1) "Companies and businesses," which include companies, consultancies, trade and business associations, and law firms, and (2) "NGOs and identity groups," which include NGOs, platforms, networks, and organizations representing religious communities (for complete coding scheme, see Appendix B).

 Second, we examine the activity of interest groups on social media.
-To do so, we use data from Twitter, constituting all posts since the beginning of 2019 from all EU-registered lobbyists that maintain a Twitter account.
-To collect these data, we first scraped website data from all registered interest groups as indicated by the group itself within the registry.
-From these data, we identify and record any Twitter account name that is listed on each interest group's official website.
-We then manually validated each account name and conducted a manual search of the Twitter account names of interest groups that did not list a Twitter account on their website.
+To do so, we use data from Twitter that include all posts since the beginning of 2019 from all EU-registered lobbyists that maintain a Twitter account.
+We first scraped website data from all registered interest groups as indicated by the group itself within the registry before identifying and recording any Twitter account name listed on each interest group's official website.
+We then manually validated each account name and conducted a manual search of the Twitter account names of interest groups without a Twitter account on their website.
 In total, our Twitter account list contains the names of 7,846 out of 11,967 registered lobbyists.